Play Live Radio

 This is where you'll find the schedule for the nationally touring artists coming to our stage in the weeks ahead.
 All Radio Milwaukee members get opportunities throughout the year to attend, although the only way to guarantee an invite to every single one is at the VIP level or above.
 Take a look at what we have planned (or who you may have missed) and then head over to our membership page to get on the list for our next unforgettable session.

 All sessions start at noon unless otherwise noted, with doors opening at 11:30 a.m.
-This schedule is subject to change based on artist availability.
-To hear any sessions that already took place, just click the artist name.
+The schedule is subject to change based on artist availability.